Headphones: History

+One of the earliest companies to make headphones for wireless operators was the Holtzer-Cabot Company in 1909.
+They were also makers of head receivers for telephone operators and normal telephone receivers for the home.
+Another early manufacturer of headphones was Nathaniel Baldwin.
+He was the first major supplier of headsets to the U.S. Navy.
+In 1910, motivated by his inability to hear sermons during Sunday service, he invented a prototype telephone headset.
+He offered it for testing to the navy, which promptly ordered 100 of them.
+Wireless Specialty Apparatus Co., in partnership with Baldwin Radio Company, set up a manufacturing facility in Utah to fulfill orders.
 These early headphones used moving iron drivers, with either single-ended or balanced armatures.
 The common single-ended type used voice coils wound around the poles of a permanent magnet, which were positioned close to a flexible steel diaphragm.
 The audio current through the coils varied the magnetic field of the magnet, exerting a varying force on the diaphragm, causing it to vibrate, creating sound waves.
 The requirement for high sensitivity meant that no damping was used, so the frequency response of the diaphragm had large peaks due to resonance, resulting in poor sound quality.
 These early models lacked padding, and were often uncomfortable to wear for long periods.
 Their impedance varied; headphones used in telegraph and telephone work had an impedance of 75 ohms.
 Those used with early wireless radio had more turns of finer wire to increase sensitivity.
-Impedance of 1,000 to 2,000 ohms was common, which suited both crystal sets and triode receivers.
+Impedances of 1,000 to 2,000 ohms was common, which suited both crystal sets and triode receivers.
 Some very sensitive headphones, such as those manufactured by Brandes around 1919, were commonly used for early radio work.

-In early powered radios, the headphone was part of the vacuum tube's plate circuit and carried dangerous voltages.
-It was normally connected directly to the positive high voltage battery terminal, and the other battery terminal was securely grounded.
-The use of bare electrical connections meant that users could be shocked if they touched the bare headphone connections while adjusting an uncomfortable headset.

 In 1958, John C. Koss, an audiophile and jazz musician from Milwaukee, produced the first stereo headphones.

-Smaller earbud type earpieces, which plugged into the user's ear canal, were first developed for hearing aids.
+Smaller earbud-type earpieces, which plugged into the user's ear canal, were first developed for hearing aids.
 They became widely used with transistor radios, which commercially appeared in 1954 with the introduction of the Regency TR-1.
-The most popular audio device in history, the transistor radio changed listening habits, allowing people to listen to radio anywhere.
+The most popular audio device in history, the transistor radio changed listening habits, allowing people to listen to the radio anywhere.
 The earbud uses either a moving iron driver or a piezoelectric crystal to produce sound.
-The 3.5 mm radio and phone connector, which is the most commonly used in portable application today, has been used at least since the Sony EFM-117J transistor radio, which was released in 1964.
-Its popularity was reinforced with its use on the Walkman portable tape player in 1979.
+The 3.5 mm radio and phone connector, which is the most commonly used in portable applications today, has been used at least since the Sony EFM-117J transistor radio, which was released in 1964.
+Its popularity was reinforced by its use on the Walkman portable tape player in 1979.